 How do I choose keywords?

-- if your market is global, use keywords that are often used globally.
-If your market is Australia, use keywords that are often used locally
+- If your market is global, use keywords that are often used globally, and if your market is Australia, use keywords that are often used locally.

-- if your market is local, include the name of your town or suburb, as this will reduce the number of competitors vying for that term
+- If your market is local, include the name of your town or suburb – this will reduce the number of competitors vying for that term.

-- use keywords on your website pages in headings and content, and behind the pages in the HTML meta tags
+- Use keywords on your website pages in headings, content and behind the pages in the HTML meta tags.

-- ensure your website’s headings are pure in text, not contained in images.
-Search engines cannot read text incorporated in images
+- Ensure your website's headings are pure in text and not contained in images – search engines can't read text incorporated in images.

-- don’t overload your website with too many keywords.
-Too many keywords can result in search engines bypassing your website
+- Don't overload your website with too many keywords which can result in search engines bypassing your website.